EmDash00/forcedimension_core-python-docs/docs/source/forcedimension_core.dhd-doc.rst

 ----------------

 DHD uses a thread-safe global accessible via :func:`forcedimension_core.dhd.errorGetLast()` to store the last error that occurred in each running thread.
-These errors are encoded by :data:`forcedimension_core.dhd.constants.ErrorNum`.
+These errors are encoded by :data:`forcedimension_core.constants.ErrorNum`.
 You can get a message that describes the error with :func:`forcedimension_core.dhd.errorGetLastStr()` and :func:`forcedimension_core.dhd.errorGetStr()`.